 Corn plants require lots of nitrogen for development.
 When the soil is nitrogen deficient, these plants develop stunted growth.

 Adding nitrogen fertilizers to replenish soil nutrients helps corn that is shorter than normal.

 Corn plants require lots of bright but indirect sunlight to thrive.
-When exposed to strong and direct sunlight, the plant’s growth is affected.
+The plant’s growth is affected when exposed to strong and direct sunlight.

 Plants planted in sites with full afternoon sun are hit by the direct, intense rays, which isn’t good for growth.

-Corn plants don’t do well in areas having low humidity levels.
+Corn plants don’t do well in areas with low humidity levels.
 They grow taller and faster when subjected to high humidity and temperatures because when humidity is increased, transpiration is minimized.

 This means that the plants don’t need to conserve as much water, and the corn leaves unfold as a result.

 Opening of the leaves allows accelerated corn growth because the opened stomata result in more photosynthesis.

 Corn grows mostly during the late stage, where the internode cells are expanded to elongate the stalk.
 In cool temperatures, cellular rigidity slows down growth, which causes stunted height and foliage in corn plants.